The Basics of What BPA Is

 In recent years, a great deal of attention has focused on BPA as it is used to make materials that come in contact with food, which are approved by the U.S. Food and Drug Administration (FDA).
 For more information about BPA’s use in food contact products, watch our video:

 And based on FDA’s ongoing safety review of scientific evidence, the available information continues to “support the safety of BPA for the currently approved uses in food containers and packaging.”
-It is important to note that scientific experts at FDA, and other government bodies around the world, review the full weight of the scientific evidence when making decisions about safety.
+It is important to note that scientific experts at FDA, and other government bodies around the world, including Health Canada, the German Federal Institute for Risk Assessment and Food Standards Australia New Zealand, review the full weight of the scientific evidence when making decisions about safety.

 From protective food can linings to eyeglasses to bullet-resistant security shields used by police officers, polycarbonate plastic and epoxy resins have been used for decades.
 The unique attributes of epoxy resins and polycarbonate plastic provide high-performance benefits in a wide array of consumer and industrial products that perform well in tough settings.